 Corrective surgery for a weight loss procedure

 Weight loss surgery does not always result in lasting weight loss.
 In some instances, the first procedure undertaken by the patient may not have had the desired results.
 Or, may not have resulted in lasting weight loss.
-Our surgeons are experienced in revisional surgery and can help give you the right advice to move forward with your health and life.
-We have helped many patients reignite their weight loss goals by revising their original surgery.

 - Regain of the original weight

 Types of revision surgery